govau/content-guide/_content-structure/bullet-point-lists.md

 order: 2
 ---

-Break up long sentences with lists, making it easier for your reader to understand and scan.
+Break up long sentences with lists to make it easier for the user to scan.

-Bullet point lists break up the page and help with readability.

-**REVIEW THIS: Only use a numbered list for ordered steps or to show priority.**

 Use minimal punctuation and add a full stop after the final point.

-[Don't use a semicolon at the end of items]().
+Don't add a [semicolon](/punctuation-grammar/#semicolons) to the end of list items.

 {% include guide_example.liquid
   title = "bullet point list"